react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 authorURL: https://twitter.com/trensik
 ---

 This is a guest post by the [React Native Paper](https://reactnativepaper.com/) team.
-If you like this guide, checkout React Native Paper for more!
+If you like this guide, check out React Native Paper for more!

-In this blog post, we'll show you how to build a real world app using React Navigation v5 and Paper.
+In this blog post, we'll show you how to build a real-world app using React Navigation v5 and Paper.

 ## Introduction

-React Navigation v5 is a breakthrough navigation.
+React Navigation v5 is breakthrough navigation.
 It not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
-Thanks to the component based API, all of the configuration is happening inside the **render method**.
-This means, we can access **props**, **state** and **context** and can **dynamically change configuration** for the navigator.
+Thanks to the component-based API, all of the configuration is happening inside the **render method**.
+This means we can access **props**, **state** and **context** and can **dynamically change configuration** for the navigator.

 [React Native Paper](<(https://reactnativepaper.com/)>) is a UI component library that implements [MD Guidelines](https://material.io/design/).
-It allows building beautiful interfaces on Mobile and Web with high quality cross-platform components.
+It allows building beautiful interfaces on Mobile and Web with high-quality cross-platform components.
 Furthermore, Paper provides you with a full **theming support**, **accessibility**, **RTL** and it will take care of **platform adaptation**.
 This means you can focus on building apps with ready to use components instead of reimplementing the boring stuff.

 In this guide, we would like to show you how to integrate React Navigation with Paper's components.
 To show all the details of the integration we've decided to build a clone of Twitter.
-Of course the functionalities will be very limited but the navigation part and main screens should look and feel similiar.
+Of course, the functionalities will be very limited but the navigation part and main screens should look and feel similar.

-In the following gif, you can see what is the final version of the app gonna look like:
+In the following gif, you can see what is the final version of the app gonna looks like:

 <img src="/blog/assets/using-react-navigation-5-with-paper/final-app.gif" height="480"/>